Louis A. Craco

+Craco died of a stroke on February 15, 2020 in Manhasset, NY.

-Life and education
+Early life and education

-Louis Aloysius Craco Jr. was born on October 18, 1933, in the Bronx.
-His father was an antique furniture and fine art auctioneer and his mother worked as an elementary-school teacher.

-Louis Craco received his Bachelor of Arts degree from Holy Cross College in Worcester, Massachusetts in 1954, and his L.L.B. degree from New York University School of Law in 1957, where he was Notes Editor of NYU Law Review.
+Craco was born on October 18, 1933, in the Bronx.
+His father, Louis Sr., was an antiquarian and art auctioneer.
+His mother, Catherine (née Giblin) Craco, worked as an elementary-school teacher.
+After being educated at Iona Preparatory School in New Rochelle, New York, Craco attended the College of the Holy Cross, where he graduated magna cum laude in 1954 with a degree in political science.
+He then enrolled at the New York University School of Law, where he was the notes editor of the New York University Law Review, and received his Bachelor of Laws (LL.B.), cum laude, in 1957.

-Craco died of stroke on February 15, 2020 in Manhasset, NY.

 Career

-Louis Craco was a partner at the law firm Willkie, Farr and Gallagher from 1964 until 2003, and also served as senior partner in the Litigation Department.
+Craco was a partner at the law firm Willkie, Farr and Gallagher from 1964 until 2003, and also served as senior partner in the Litigation Department.
 His experience included general business litigation, domestic and transnational disputes relating to commercial transactions; contests over control or dissolution of corporations, partnerships and joint ventures; antitrust and trade regulation; intellectual property and unfair competition; financial and accounting issues; environmental matters; transportation equipment and marine financing; banking; insurance; professional liability; securities; bankruptcy and reorganizations.

 From 1982 to 1984, he served as president of the New York City Bar Association.
 In 1984 he co-founded the Volunteers of Legal Service (VOLS) of New York City, in which attorneys provided free services to New Yorkers in need.
 In 1999 Craco was appointed the Chair of the New York State Judicial Institute on Professionalism in the Law.
 He also served in the New York State Court of Appeals Committee on the Profession in the Courts.

 He was also a fellow of the American College of Trial Lawyers and the American Bar Association.
 In 2004 he was awarded a Gold medal from the New York State Bar Association - to recognize his high professionalism and numerous contributions to civic and community matters.

-Louis Craco was a life member of the American Law Institute.
+Craco was a life member of the American Law Institute.